-This fragment highlights that children experience the illness of their parent very differently.
-Whereas Juliette pointed out an aspect that according to her is more difficult when it comes to having a parent with dementia, Charlotte relativizes her experience and rather points out to cases that are worse than that of her father.
-Of course, suffering or the perception of the severity of an illness cannot be compared.
-Also, people with dementia might be suffering from pain without being able to communicate that pain.
-Clinical studies indicate that undertreatment of pain is common in dementia patients (Scherder et al., 2009) and dreaded by family members (Lemos Dekker 2018), but none of the children brought that up.
-Charlotte, however, mentions another kind of pain: not knowing whether her father was happy.
-From her perspective, in case of cancer, it can be asked and one can receive an answer.
-In case of dementia, receiving an answer might be impossible.
+This fragment highlights that children can experience their parent’s illness very differently.
+Whereas Juliette points out an aspect that, according to her, is more difficult when it comes to having a parent with dementia, Charlotte relativizes her experience and instead points to cases that are worse than that of her father.
+Of course, suffering or perception of the severity of an illness cannot be compared.
+Likewise, people with dementia might be suffering from pain without being able to communicate that pain.
+Clinical studies indicate that undertreatment of pain is common in dementia patients (Scherder et al., 2009) and dreaded by family members (Lemos Dekker 2018), but none of the children brought this up in interviews.
+Charlotte, however, mentioned another kind of pain: not knowing whether her father was happy.
+From her perspective, in cases of cancer this can be asked and one can receive an answer.
+In the case of dementia, receiving an answer might be impossible.

-The narratives of the children should not be read as direct representation of reality.
-Instead, they provide insight into how the children give meaning to the situation and how they do this by delineating their own situation to that of imagined others.
+The narratives of these children should not be read as direct representations of reality.
+Instead, they provide insight into how the children give meaning to their situations and the process of doing so by comparing and differentiating their own situation to the situations they imagined of others.

 In the interviews, more references to cancer were made.